kicurry/PrivLLM-Q/GPU-MatMul/README.md

-# HE_Quant: Build and Test Instructions
+# PrivLLM-Q: Build and Test Instructions

 This document provides instructions for reviewers to build the project and reproduce the performance results presented in our paper.
 We have provided convenient scripts to automate the entire process.